mmnewman/16th_Century_Theory/README.md

 # Backgroud

 ## A Brief Introduction to Renaissance Music Theory
 While the scope of this paper does not include a full analysis or explanation of music theory in the Renaissance, there are two important concepts needed to understand its implications: Gamut and Mode.
-The Gamut, a shortened version of "gamma ut," is the solmization of the lowest note on the medieval letter notation system (Morley, DATE).
+The Gamut, a shortened version of "gamma ut," is the solmization of the lowest note on the medieval letter notation system (Morley, 1597).
 Like the musical staff used for notation today, musicians in the sixteenth century would place letters on a series of lines and spaces to help them determine what notes a musician should sing.
 They are labeled with the letters A-G. In order to interpret the Gamut, musicians must know the intervallic pitch content associated with the letters; this is the context that allows them to understand what these letters mean.
 This is similar to the way that letters apart have little meaning, but when placed in word.
+The letters for the Gamut can be seen on the left side of the diagram that appeared in Morley's A Plaine and Easie Introduction to Practicall Musicke (1597):

 <img width="417" alt="Morley Gamut" src="https://user-images.githubusercontent.com/72164586/120899953-7d998200-c5ef-11eb-9dda-32accb481d07.png">